Landau theory for finite-time dynamical phase transitions: Finite-time dynamical phase transition

-In the spirit of the equilibrium analysis of \Secref{equilibrium}, we interpret the development of the flat region in the scaled cumulant-generating function $\Lambda(k,t)$, and the kink in the rate function $I(\msc{Q},t)$, as a finite-time dynamical phase transition.
-This transition appears similar to the finite-time cusp singularity in $V(m,t)$ discussed in Ref.~\cite{Mei22a} and shown in \Figref{pp_magnetisation}(b), but its properties turn out to be very different.
+In the spirit of the equilibrium analysis of \Secref{equilibrium}, we interpret the development of the flat region in the scaled cumulant-generating function $\Lambda(k,t)$ and the kink in the rate function $I(\msc{Q},t)$ as a finite-time dynamical phase transition.
+This transition appears similar to the finite-time cusp in $V(m,t)$ discussed in Ref.~\cite{Mei22a} and shown in \Figref{pp_magnetisation}(b), but its properties and origin are different.
 To proceed, we first identify the optimal, \textit{final} magnetisation $m_t= q^*_k(t)$ as the dynamical order parameter.
-This is a convenient choice, because within the flat region in $\Lambda(k,t)$, and at the kink of $I(\msc{Q},t)$, $q^*_k(t)$ is finite for $t<\tcenv$, and vanishes otherwise, indicating the existence of different dynamical phases.
-Since $\pm q^*_k(t)$ are the minima of $W_k(m,t)$, see \eqnref{scgf2}, $W_k(m,t)$ takes the role of a dynamical Landau potential, in close analogy with $\veq(m)$ at equilibrium.
+This is a natural choice, because within the flat region in $\Lambda(k,t)$ and at the kink of $I(\msc{Q},t)$ $q^*_k(t)$ is finite for $t<\tcenv$ and vanishes otherwise, indicating the existence of different dynamical phases.
+Since $\pm q^*_k(t)$ are the minima of $W_k(m,t)$, see \eqnref{scgf2}, $W_k(m,t)$ takes the role of a dynamical Landau potential, with minima given by $\pm q^*_k(t)$, in close analogy with $\veq(m)$ at equilibrium.

-The dynamical phases of the transition are associated with the shape of $W_k(m,t)$ in the $t$-$k$ (and $t$-$\msc{Q}$) parameter plane.
+The dynamical phases of the transition in $\msc{Q}$ are associated with the shape of $W_k(m,t)$ in the $t$-$k$ (and $t$-$\msc{Q}$) parameter plane.
 The number of minima $\pm q^*_k(t)$ suggests two extended phases, shown in \Figref{dyn_phasediag}(a).
-In the dynamical coexistence (DCE) phase (white region), $W_k(m,t)$ has two minima at $\pm q^*_k(t)$ and the dynamical order parameter $m_t=q^*_k(t)$ is finite.
-In the dynamical single mode (DSM) phase [lined region in \Figref{dyn_phasediag}(a)], $W_k(m,t)$ has a vanishing unique minimum, so that $m_t=0$.
+In the dynamical coexistence (DCE) phase (white region) $W_k(m,t)$ has two minima at $\pm q^*_k(t)$ and the dynamical order parameter $m_t=q^*_k(t)$ is finite.
+In the dynamical single mode (DSM) phase [lined region in \Figref{dyn_phasediag}(a)] $W_k(m,t)$ has a vanishing unique minimum, so that $m_t=0$.
 The two phases are separated by a phase boundary (solid line) that emerges from the critical point $(\tcenv,k_0)$ (orange bullet).

 Comparing \Figsref{scgf_senv}(c)--(d) with \Figsref{rf_senv}(c)--(d), we observe that due to the nature of the Legendre transform~\eqnref{legendre}, the extended DSM phase in the $t$-$k$ plane contracts to a line at $\msc{Q}=0$, in the $t$-$\msc{Q}$ parameter space.
 Hence, the phase diagram transforms into a cut plane, with respect to the physical parameters $t$ and $\msc{Q}$.
 This is shown in \Figref{dyn_phasediag}(b), where the DSM phase is given by the dashed line.